Lady with an Ermine: History

 In 1939, anticipating the German occupation of Poland, it was again moved to Sieniawa, but it was discovered and seized by the Nazis and sent to the Kaiser Friedrich Museum in Berlin.
 In 1940, Hans Frank, the Governor General of Poland, saw the painting there and requested it be returned to Kraków, where it hung in his suite of offices in the Wawel Castle.
 In 1941, it was transferred to a warehouse of other plundered art in Breslau.
 In 1943 it was brought back to Kraków and exhibited at the Wawel Castle.
 At the end of the Second World War it was discovered by Allied troops in Frank's country home in Schliersee, Bavaria, and was returned to Poland in 1946.
 It was again placed on exhibit at the Czartoryski Museum in Kraków.
 Throughout the mid–late 20th century the work traveled the world more extensively than any other Leonardo painting, being exhibited in Warsaw (1952), Moscow (1972), Washington, D.C.
 (1991/92), Malmö (1993/94), Rome/Milan (1998), Florence (1999).

-The work remained displayed at the Czartoryski Museum until it closed for renovations in 2010.
-From May 2017 to 2019, it was exhibited in the National Museum, Kraków, just outside the Old Town.
+On 29 December 2016, Lady with an Ermine and other works of art from the Princes Czartoryski Collection was sold for €100 million (5% of the estimated market value of the entire collection) to the Polish government by the Princes Czartoryski Foundation, represented by Adam Karol Czartoryski, the last direct descendant of Izabela Czartoryska Flemming and Adam George Czartoryski.
+The painting remained displayed at the Czartoryski Museum until it closed for renovations in 2010.
+From May 2017 to 2019, it was exhibited in the National Museum in Kraków, just outside the Old Town.
 It returned to the Czartoryski Museum for the museum's reopening on 19 December 2019.